List of Assets in Accounting

 - Raw materials: They are unprocessed materials on which the work is yet to be started.
-For example, to manufacture a t-shirt, the cloth is a raw material.
+For example, to manufacture a t-shirt, cloth is a raw material.

-- Work-in-progress: When the work on raw material is done partially and some value addition is still remaining.
+- Work-in-progress: When the work on raw material is done partially, and some value addition is remaining.
 For example, if the cloth is semi-stitched and still the other side of the t-shirt is yet to be stitched.
 Then such semi stitched piece is part of Work in progress.

 - Finished goods: The products which are ready for sale as they have completed production.
 The final product t-shirt which is properly stitched is the finished good.